Patella (gastropod): Eyes and other sensory organs

-The eyes of Patella are a simple-cup shape lining with pigmented cells that can detect only dark and bright fields by receiving lateral rays of light connecting with nerve fibres to nerve system but cannot form images.
-This is the same as some clams due to their sedentary nature and preference of staying on the rock.
+The eyes of Patella form a simple cup lined with pigmented cells.
+These structures receive lateral rays of light to detect shifts between dark and light fields but cannot construct true images.
+This minimal sensory architecture matches that of certain clams, corresponding with their sedentary lifestyle on rocky substrates.

-Patella also have balancing organs called: statocysts.
-Statocysts consists of statoliths floating against the wall of statocysts and function as sensory organs.
-Hairs and cilia detect and transfer the statolith signal to pedal ganglia or the pleuro-pedal connectives which are controlled by cerebral ganglion.
+Patella also have balancing organs called statocysts.
+Statocysts consist of statoliths floating against the wall of statocysts and function as sensory organs.
+Hairs and cilia detect and transfer the statolith signal to pedal ganglia or the pleuro-pedal connectives which are controlled by cerebral ganglia.

-Another chemo-sensory organ osphradium come in pairs as large structures in the pallial cavity.
-Osphradium function to detect water quality and mating opportunities.
+Another chemo-sensory organ, the osphradium comes in pairs as large structures in the pallial cavity.
+The osphradium functions to detect water quality and mating opportunities.
 It also can prevent predators like sea stars and netted dog whelk from hunting them.

 Nerve system

-The nervous system of marine prosobranch gastropods Patella experience torsion similarly to pulmonate snails (land snails).
-After torsion, the pericarya of nerve cells concentrated at the anterior end forms 2 pairs of cerebral ganglia connected by circumoesophageal connectives without myelin sheath.
-Cerebral ganglia connects to structures such as : tentacles, eyes statocysts, lips, penis, pharynx, salivary glands and stomach.
-No brain presents in Patella due to the brains of molluscs being highly reduced except for in cephalopods.
+The nervous system of Patella experiences torsion similar to pulmonate snails (land snails).
+After torsion, the pericarya of nerve cells concentrated at the anterior end form two pairs of cerebral ganglia connected by circumoesophageal connectives without myelin sheaths.
+Cerebral ganglia connect to structures such as: tentacles, eyes, statocysts, lips, penis, pharynx, salivary glands and stomach.
+No brain is present in Patella, though this isn't abnormal as the brains of molluscs are highly reduced except in cephalopods.

-Habitat, Niche and Life Cycle
+Habitat, niche and life cycle

+The preferred niche of Patella is coasts, embayments or estuaries with salinity between 30-40 psu, and their preferred substratum habitats are bedrock, cobbles and crevices.
+Their niche tends to withstand changing levels in suspended sediment, water flow rates, temperature, turbidity, and wave exposure.

-Patella are mainly distributed on the rocky shores at costal regions exposed to waves to in varying degrees.
-Patella vulgata have been documented to living in salinities lower than 20 psu and with low seaweed abundance.
+Patella vulgata has been documented to live in salinities lower than 20 psu (practical salinity units) and with low seaweed abundance.
 In their habitat, they can bear strong tides, changing water levels, with preference to different levels of eulittoral zones.
-The climates of their habitats vary from seasonally variant sunshine to cold Arctic like temperatures as the species expands.
+The climates of their habitats vary from seasonally variable sunshine to cold Arctic-like temperatures as the species' range expands.

-The preferred niche of Patella are coasts, embayment or estuaries with salinity between 30-40 psu, and their preferred substratum habitats are Bedrock, Cobbles and Crevices.
-Their niche tend to bear changing levels in suspended sediment, water flow rates, temperature, turbidity, and wave exposure.

-Patella have a larva stage after spawning between October and January through external fertilization.
-The larvae are planktotrophic and green in coloration due to the pigment chromoprotein Y. These larvae can swim as the pelagic life forms for 2–10 days and travel greater than 10 km to find rocks to settle on and form shells.
+Patella have a larval stage after spawning between October and January through external fertilization.
+The larvae are planktotrophic and green in coloration due to the pigment chromoprotein Y. These pelagic larvae can swim for 2–10 days and travel distances greater than 10 kilometers to find rocks to settle on and form shells.